mattstratton/how-to-train-your-dragon-talks/how-to-train-your-dragon-talks.md

 ^ Volunteer to give the talk at a local meetup first to polish it and make it shine before giving it at a conference.

 ---
+#Use the buddy system
+###Peer reviews
+- Co-workers
+- Friends in the community
+- Fust ask the twitters (if you're bold)

+^ Bridget Kromhout has all of her blog posts peer-reviewed prior to publishing.
+Note that this isn't about having someone review your final deck (although that's not a bad idea), but rather getting input on your abstract.

+---
 ![](images/audience.jpg)
 #[fit]Q&A is your friend